Galaxy S20, S20 Plus and S20 Ultra specs vs. Galaxy S10 and S10 Plus: What's new and what's different

-They're big, powerful and ultra-luxe.
-Earlier this week at Samsung Unpacked, the company announced the Galaxy Z Flip foldable phone and its newest lineup of flagship handsets called the Galaxy S20, S20 Plus and S20 Ultra.
-The phones share powerful hardware and have new features that signal the direction of where phones are heading -- namely, 5G connectivity (which all three phones have) and screens with a higher, 120Hz refresh rate.
-Preorders begin February 21 through March 5, and they land in stores March 6.
+Preorders for Samsung's latest flagship phones, which include the Galaxy S20, S20 Plus and S20 Ultra, begin Friday, Feb.
+21, and last through March 5.
+The company first announced the devices earlier this month at Samsung Unpacked (where it also announced the Galaxy Z Flip foldable phone), and the handsets themselves are big, powerful and ultra luxe.
+The phones share high-end hardware and have new features that signal the direction of where phones are heading -- namely 5G connectivity (which all three phones have) and screens with a higher, 120Hz refresh rate.

-In addition to 5G and the higher refresh rates, the Galaxy S20 devices can hold more expandable storage compared to last year's Galaxy S10 line, shoot 8K video (rather than just 4K) and runs Samsung's second generation of its One UI out of the box.
+As well as 5G and the higher refresh rates, the Galaxy S20 devices can hold more expandable storage compared to last year's Galaxy S10 line, they shoot 8K video (rather than just 4K) and they run Samsung's second generation of its One UI out of the box.

 For more on how the Galaxy S20 and S10 phones vary, check out the spec comparison chart below.
-And if you want to read more, read CNET's Galaxy S20 hands-on.
+And check out CNET's Galaxy S20 hands-on and our guide on how to preorder the Galaxy S20 too.
+(Note the prices for the S10 and S10 Plus are as they were at launch, not today.)

 Galaxy S20 phones vs. Galaxy S10